Home Remedies for High Uric Acid

 3. Vitamin C-Rich Fruits

-Fruits like oranges, guava, kiwi, and amla are rich in vitamin C, which helps enhance the excretion of uric acid through urine.
-A study has shown that increasing vitamin C intake can modestly reduce serum uric acid concentrations in men.
+Fruits like oranges, guava, kiwi, and amla are rich in Vitamin C, which has been shown to modestly enhance the excretion of uric acid through urine [2].
+A study has shown that increasing vitamin C intake can modestly reduce serum uric acid concentrations in men [2].
 Regular consumption of these vitamin C-rich fruits can help lower uric acid levels over time, reducing the risk of gout attacks.

 4. Tart Cherries